tomheon/diffscuss/README.md

 It is still very much in the early stages, and participation in both defining the format and building tools around it are very welcome.

-Diffcourse adds a single beggining-of-line character to the unified diff format: %.
+Diffcourse adds a single beginning-of-line character to the unified diff format: %.
 Since one example is worth a lot of explaining, take /example.diffcourse/: